- Pain in the ball of the foot just under the four small toes

 - Arch supports and orthotics make the pain worse

 Where is the flexor digitorum brevis muscle located?

 The flexor digitorum brevis is located on the bottom of the foot.
-It connects the heel bone (calcaneus) to the four small toes.
+It connects the heel bone (calcaneus) to the middle bones (middle phalanx) of the four small toes.

 What movements do the flexor digitorum brevis control?